slutske22/leaflet-arrowheads/README.md

       <td> yawn </td>
       <td> Number <i color="grey"> ( Degrees ) </i> </td>
       <td> 40 </td>
-      <td>  Defines the width of the opening of the vectorhat, given in degrees.
+      <td>  Defines the width of the opening of the arrowhead, given in degrees.
 The larger the angle, the wider the arrowhead. </td>
    </tr>

    <tr>